gramcracker40/LiveTest/backend/README.md

 ## tables.py
   SQLAlchemy models defined for database creation and interaction.

+## jwt.py
+  implements the security features of the app.

 ## env.py
   grabs the instance details from the .env file and builds the db connection string